SigNoz/signoz.io/docs/userguide/alerts-management.md

 ### Log-based Alert

-A Log-based alert in SigNoz allows you to define conditions based on log data, triggering alerts when these conditions are met.
+A Log-based alert allows you to define conditions based on log data, triggering alerts when these conditions are met.
 Here's a breakdown of the various sections and options available when configuring a Log-based alert:

 #### Step 1: Define the Log Metric

-This section involves selecting the log data and setting the aggregation method for the alert.
-The following elements are available:
+In this step, you use the [Logs Query Builder](https://signoz.io/docs/userguide/query-builder/#logs-and-traces-query-builder) perform operations on your logs to define conditions based on log data.
+Some of the fields that are available in Logs Query Builder includes

-- **Logs**: A field to choose the specific log data to monitor.
-You can also set conditions like "IN," "NOT IN," and other operators.
+- **Logs**: A field to filter the specific log data to monitor.

-- **Aggregation Attribute**: Allows you to select how the log data should be aggregated (e.g., "Count").
+- **Aggregate Attribute**: Allows you to select how the log data should be aggregated (e.g., "Count").

-- **Group by**: Provides options to group log data by various attributes, such as "Service," "Status," or custom attributes.
+- **Group by**: Provides options to group log data by various attributes, such as "serviceName," "Status," or custom attributes.

 - **Legend Format**: Lets you define the format for the legend in the visual representation of the alert.